kac89/vulnrepo/README.md

     - You can share your report using AES encryption by default.
  - API Integration
     - Build your own backend system to store reports!
+ - Report template customization
+    - New version of HTML report allow easy template edit or CSS.

 ## Development server